arcilli/investsuite-api-docs/docs/robo/synchronize_portfolios.md

     ```

 1.2.
-(Optionally) the update (`PATCH`) of the transaction when the order is `EXECUTED`
+(Optionally) Update the transaction when the order is `EXECUTED`

-A portfolio that has `PLACED` orders is blocked from entering new transactions.
-Optionally, the middleware can also update the transaction with an intermediary `EXCUTED` step (effectively unblocking the portfolio).
-Alternatively the middleware can only update the transaction when the order is `SETTLED` (see next section).
+**Why optional?** A portfolio that has orders in `PLACED` status (ie. not yet executed or settled) is not reoptimized.
+Since settlement can take a couple of days.
+If the portfolio should be optimized ahead of the settlement of the transactions, update the transaction with the `EXECUTED` status.

+!!! info "Costs and charges"
     This example also shows the introduction of the transaction fee and the the tax associated with the order.

+    For costs and charges that are *not* associated with the transaction (eg. monthly fee) see [below](#4-costs-and-charges).

 !!! warning

     Since the `movements` object is nested, the full nested object (ie. including the initial `PLACED` movement) must be contained in the PATCH request.

 <!-- !!! warning